Reconceiving Public Space Post-Pandemic

 Kate: Everyday Montrealers show up for each other in beautiful ways.
 To accept each other’s true selves or a version of that on our own paths.
 We show up and support each other’s expressions of our true selves expressed by fashion, queerness, art, and music.
 It is a beautiful thing to witness and inspires me every day.
 People are constantly testing their own boundaries and comfort with fashion in Montréal and I imagine those who buy my clothes feel it fills a specific niche of physical comfort first combined with a protective armour like edge to it.
 There is a true spirit of DIY culture in this city which I find endlessly motivating.
 This can be most seen in the Chabanel district which holds the cities dying (or reawakened?) garment manufacturing businesses.

-, Reconceiving Public Space Post-Pandemic, Liminul Magazine
+public space, Reconceiving Public Space Post-Pandemic, Liminul Magazine

 Photo via: Luna Khods, Design by Kate Turner & Dottie.imax